1. Scope

 9. Resale and transfer of admission tickets

 9.1.
 BF is sponsored by the delegates of the German Federal Government for Culture and Media, the Free State of Bavaria, the City of Bayreuth, the Gesellschaft der Freunde von Bayreuth e.V.
 (Society of Friends of Bayreuth e.V.) and the District of Upper Franconia.
 They feel obliged to ensure a balanced and fair price policy and endeavour to maintain and implement a socially viable price structure as well as fair distribution.
-BF endeavours to honour such commitment by selling available tickets itself instead of doing so via commercial ticket dealers or so-called ticket offices/exchanges to the end user, and does not demand the maximum price that can be achieved on the market for these tickets due to the excess demand.
+BF endeavours to honour such commitment by selling available tickets itself instead of doing so via commercial ticket dealers or ticket offices/exchanges to the end user, and does not demand the maximum price that can be achieved on the market for these tickets due to the excess demand.

 9.2.
 By accepting these conditions, the ticket Purchaser is declaring that the admission tickets are being acquired solely for private use.

 9.3.
-Purchasers may only cede to a third-party his/her rights and obligations under this contract concluded with BF and related to the event, including, as a result, the right to demand admission to the performance(s), under the condition that the third-party assumes all rights and obligations in place of the Purchaser as a contract party with BF, and under the condition that no ban on such a cession exists as according to the following regulations.
+Purchasers may only cede to a third-party their rights and obligations under this contract concluded with BF and related to the event, including, as a result, the right to demand admission to the performance(s), under the condition that the third-party assumes all rights and obligations in place of the Purchaser as a contract party with BF, and under the condition that no ban on such a cession exists as according to the following regulations.

 9.4.
 The resale of admission tickets is prohibited in the following specified cases (prohibition of assignment); consent will not be given in these cases: